 It’s also now mandatory for all dogs and cats to be implanted with an approved identification device (microchip) before they’re registered.

-How do I register a new dog or cat?
+Register a new dog or cat

 There are fewer payment options for new registrations, as you need to do a few extra things.